Authentication

 All API requests must be authenticated.
 To get authorized, you must include a valid access token in the Authorization header:

-To get a valid access token you need to send a POST request to the /oauth/token endpoint.
-The payload to be sent with the request differs based on the kind of application you're requesting the access token for and will be detailed case by case in the following sections.
+The payload to be sent with the request differs based on the kind of API credentials you want to use to authenticate and will be detailed case by case in the following sections.

 To get an access token, you need to execute an authorization flow by using valid API credentials for the client.